narmi5/Dreamdeck---Arduino-UNO-Q-mini-AI-cyberdeck/README.md

 # Setup for Arduino UNO Q

-1. Go into the app lab, then go to apps, click on create new app - import app and select the zip folder "uno-q-ai".
+1. Go into the app lab, then go to apps, click on create new app - import app and select the zip folder "cyberdeck.zip".
 2. Click on the LLM brick and download the AI model (Qwen if you have 2GB of ram or Gemma if you have 4GB)
 3. Run the program once so it can set up and download all the libraries then stop it once it's fully booted.
 4. Open the command prompt on the app lab and create the hotspot connection that we'll need to make the UNO Q communicate with the ESP32 CYD by issuing this command: `sudo nmcli device wifi hotspot ssid CYD_AI_Mesh password ArduinoUnoQ123`